ryanlohyr/NUSDegs/docs/UserGuide.md

 - If no argument is given, we will take the year that you have initially inputted.

 - If an argument is given, we will take the academic year given and calculate the pace based on that.

+- The current number of modular credits to complete is set to 160.
+However, this is something we do want to modify in future to cater to our double degree friends!

 #### Example of Usage: